magadjiya/alx-system_engineering-devops/README.md

 # ALX SYSTEM ENGINEERING DEVOOPS

-In this project we get familiar with C. A rather archaic and old-fashioned compiled programming language brought to us by Dennis M. Ritchie at Bell Labs.
+In this project we get familiar with the Shell, we write various bash scripts that teach us how to navigate the Shell more effectively.

 ## Table of contents